 We also have a dedicated postgraduate workroom with high spec PCs and a range of software.
 Computer-aided design facilities include:

-The recently enlarged library at Roehampton Vale provides collections of specialist engineering books and journals.
+The recently enlarged-library at Roehampton Vale provides collections of specialist engineering books and journals.
 The Graduate Centre, exclusively for postgraduate students, provides space for private study, meetings and socialising.

-The Faculty of Science, Engineering and Computing has a specialist employability team.
+The Faculty has a specialist employability team.
 It provides friendly and high-quality careers and recruitment guidance, including advice and sessions on job-seeking skills such as CV preparation, application forms and interview techniques.
 Specific advice is also available for international students about the UK job market and employers' expectations and requirements.

 The team runs employer events throughout the year, including job fairs, key speakers from industry and interviews on campus.
 These events give you the opportunity to hear from, and network with, employers in an informal setting.